How to get more healthy fats into your diet

 Different kinds of fats help you stay healthy.
 Find out which foods provide the fats you need.

 Have you curbed your use of butter and lard, choosing now to brown, sauté, and bake with corn or vegetable oil?
-Many of us are resting easy in the knowledge that as long as we eat mostly the good kinds of fat—meaning unsaturated fats—our hearts are probably in the clear, right?
+Many of us rest easy in the knowledge that as long as we eat mostly the healthy kinds of fat—meaning unsaturated fats—our hearts are probably in the clear, right?

 Well, there’s more to the story.
 Merely switching to unsaturated fats is not the only key to healthful fat consumption.
 Research shows you need different kinds of unsaturated fats.
 Here’s the lowdown.